 With over 300 apps in the store, it’s an important channel for ServiceNow users.

-As said, ServiceNow releases are published two times per year.
-The current Tokyo release was delivered in Q4 2022.
-Prior to Tokyo was the San Diego release of Q2 2022.
-ServiceNow’s next release, Utah, is planned for Q2 2023.
+As previously mentioned, ServiceNow releases two new versions per year.
+The current Vancouver release was delivered in Q3 2023.
+Prior to Vancouver was the Utah release of Q1 2023.
+ServiceNow’s next release, Washington DC, is planned for late March 2024.

 Did any of these new features spark your interest?
-Read a more extensive report on Tokyo’s highlights here!
+Read a more extensive report on Vancouver’s highlights here or watch our 45-minute webinar on Vancouver’s hidden gems.

 Proper planning, testing, and validation are the basis for any successful release upgrade.
 The release notes guide you through completing all the phases and tasks of an upgrade.

-The release notes for Tokyo are published on the ServiceNow site, as are the notes for all previous releases.
+The release notes for Vancouver are published on the ServiceNow site, as are the notes for all previous releases.

-Before embarking on the Tokyo upgrade process, be sure to read the Tokyo release notes and review the upgrade and migration tasks for your applications and features.
+Before embarking on the Vancouver upgrade process, be sure to read the Vancouver release notes and review the upgrade and migration tasks for your applications and features.

 The ServiceNow release notes are the go-to place for:

-Review the release highlights to learn about new features and enhancements in Tokyo.
+Review the release highlights to learn about new features and enhancements in Vancouver.
 You can also find the release notes that correspond to your particular upgrade path.

 Each of the release notes packages includes tools to inform you on the next steps in your upgrade, including: